 Karpurasava is poly-herbal Ayurvedic medicine.
 It is referenced from Bhaishajyaratnavali, and is indicated in Agnimandya Rogadhikar.
-Asava are Ayurvedic medicines that contain self-generated alcohols.
-Asava are prepared from cold infusions or juice of medicinal herbs without using heat.
+Asava is an Ayurvedic medicines that contain self-generated alcohols.
+Asava is prepared from cold infusions or juice of medicinal herbs without using heat.

 Here is given more about this medicine, such as indication/therapeutic uses, ingredients and dosage.

 Key Ingredients of Karpurasava

 - Ela (Sd.)
 48 g

 - Ghana (Musta) (Rz.)
 48 g

 - Haritaki 1 part

 - Kadali (Plantain) 10 Numbers